 - If you have low blood pressure.

-- If you have had a stroke or 'mini-stroke' (also known as a transient ischaemia attack, or TIA).
+- If you have had a stroke or 'mini-stroke' (also known as a transient ischaemic attack, or TIA).

 - If you are feeling depressed.